Icehawk78/Kardashev/Errata.md

 Choose an uncolonized planet tile, adjacent to a tile occupied by your fleet and/or colony.
 Flip the tile over to diplay the destroyed planet side.
 Collect all matching resources.

 **Accretion Device** *Your scientists have developed a device capable of creating an entire habitable planet in the dead of space.*
-[You may add a type to any destroyed planet tile on the board./Choose a destroyed planet tile adjacent to a tile occupied by your fleet and/or colony.]
-Spend the matching resource and place the terraform marker on the tile.
+Choose a destroyed planet tile adjacent to a tile occupied by your fleet and/or colony.
+Spend a resource and place the matching terraform marker on the tile.
 You may choose any resource to place the military symbol.

 **Fuel Efficiency** *You have developed engines with a clean burn, capable of consuming less fuel than before.*
 Your move action costs 1 less ⚛ than it would typically take (no less than 0).
 For example, if you were to move a level 1 fleet 4 tiles, pay 1 ⚛ instead of 2 ⚛.
 All other move rules apply.